 Local keywords are keywords related to your locality.
 There are 2 types of it, i.e. “Near Me” keywords and generic location keywords.

 “Near Me” keywords are everything that starts with your type of business + “Near Me”.

 Generic location keywords are keywords that have the location name associated with your type of business.

 To optimize for the “Near Me” keywords, I will discuss it after this point.

-Now let’s dive into how to research the generic location keywords.
+Below is how to research the generic location keywords.

 Basic Steps For Keywords Research

 - Identify sub-topics related to your business.
 For example, if you run a restaurant business, your subtopics would be something related to types of cuisine.